IndustrieCreative/odoo_addons/ir_attachment_orphan_gc/README.md

 With the **Many2one** fields, it is possible to add the condition ``[('res_id', '=', id)]`` to the previous domain (which is essential); in this case, it is necessary to inherit the ``mail.thread`` mixin which will take care of the correct management/deletion of attachments with ``[('res_id', '!=', 0)]``.

 Some models have a non standard attachment handling and unexpected effects may occur if this garbage collector is activated on them.
-In this case, simply add the name of the models to be ignored to the ``CG_MODULE_NAME_SAFELIST`` dict to avoid erroneous activation on them.
-E.g. ``self.env['ir.attachment'].CG_MODULE_NAME_SAFELIST.append('model.to.add')``
+In this case, simply add the name of the models to be ignored to the ``CG_MODEL_NAME_SAFELIST`` dict to avoid erroneous activation on them.
+E.g. ``self.env['ir.attachment'].CG_MODEL_NAME_SAFELIST.append('model.to.add')``

 ## NOTE WELL
 When an image is deleted, you can see in the log that two records are deleted instead of one.
 The other record is the thumbnail, which is handled automatically and hidden by default in the Attachments tree view.